Devin Brugman Goes Topless And Flaunts Her Cleavage In Sexy Bikini Shot On Instagram

 In the photo, Brugman has her hair wet, swept away from her face.
 She is wearing hoop earrings and a flattering but simple makeup look, along with a pale pink color on her nails.
 Devin is photographed from the side, with one leg bent under the water, and her breasts are partially submerged in the crystal-clear blue ocean water.

-Brugman has 1.3 million followers on Instagram now and they went wild over this topless shot.
-More than 30,000 liked the post in just the first couple of hours it was on the site and hundreds posted comments showing their love.
+Brugman has 1.3 million followers on Instagram now, and they went wild over this topless shot.
+More than 30,000 users liked the post in a matter of hours, and hundreds posted comments showing their love.

-Another recent Instagram post showed Devin in the same setting, the Bougainvillea House Villa on Great Exuma Island in the Bahamas.
-In this case she was wearing a lavender bikini and teased that it’s going to be available this spring via Monday Swimwear.
+Another recent Instagram post showed Devin in the same setting — the Bougainvillea House Villa on Great Exuma Island in the Bahamas.
+In this case, she was wearing a lavender bikini, and teased that it’s going to be available this spring via Monday Swimwear.
 That post pulled in more than 60,000 likes over the course of several days.

 It seems that this particular photo shoot was an especially fantastic one for both Brugman and Oakley.
-Natasha shared a shot of the two from the shoot via her Twitter page, teasing the upcoming bikinis they will have available and calling it a surreal shoot.
+Natasha shared a shot of the two from the shoot via her Twitter page, teasing the upcoming bikinis they will have available, and calling it a surreal shoot.

-While this shoot looked like it was all smiles and sunshine, Brugman is currently in Hawaii and teased via Twitter that it’s been a trip with plenty of ups and downs.
+While this shoot looked like it was all smiles and sunshine, Brugman is currently in Hawaii.
+She teased via Twitter that it’s been a trip with plenty of ups and downs.
 Devin said she was covered in bug bites, but it sounds as if she’s doing her best to laugh about it.

 Always have a moment to appreciate each other and everything we have achieved ????☀️From behind the scenes of one of our most surreal campaign shoots ever!
 Love you @devinbrugman! #BTS #bestfriends #Summer2019 pic.twitter.com/aJHwtTSBJd